AIMet-Lab/PRIN-WOW/README.md

 # Welcome to the WOW Project GitHub repository!
 <img src="https://raw.githubusercontent.com/AIMet-Lab/PRIN-WOW/main/home/imgs/wow_scuro.png" width="300" alt="Logo WOW">

-The WOW project focuses on developing an ontology-based archive that collects and semantically structures data about the writings of Italian actresses, known as “Divagrafie.”
+The WOmen Writing around the camera (WOW) project focuses on developing an ontology-based archive that collects and semantically structures data about the writings of Italian actresses, known as “Divagrafie.”
 These writings explore the intersections between:
 - Writing: Personal narratives and creative works.
 - Acting Performance: Artistic expression and its relationship to text.
 - Star Image Construction: How writings contribute to the public and cultural image of actresses.